0xjet/ccc/2_cybercrime/cybercrime.md

 ## Questions

 **1.**
 Analyze the evolution of prices for a subset of representative products available in the cybercrime underground.
-Look for recent reports (e.g., Privacy Affairs Dark Web Price Index [2020](https://www.privacyaffairs.com/dark-web-price-index-2020/) and [2021](https://www.privacyaffairs.com/dark-web-price-index-2021/)) and discuss changes.
+Look for recent reports (e.g., Privacy Affairs Dark Web Price Index [2020](https://www.privacyaffairs.com/dark-web-price-index-2020/) and [2021](https://www.privacyaffairs.com/dark-web-price-index-2021/)) and discuss price changes and potential reasons for observed variations.

-**1.**
-Explore topic X using the [search engine](https://search.edwardsnowden.com) for the collection of Snowden docs.
+**2.**
+Do some research about the key metrics used by the online advertising industry, such as Pay-Per-Click (PPC), Cost-Per-Impresion (CPI, or CPM for 1,000 impresions), and Click-Through-Rate (CTR).
+Read this brief introduction to the click fraud phenomenon:

+- Bernard J. Jansen.
+[Click Fraud](https://faculty.ist.psu.edu/jjansen/academic/jansen_click_fraud.pdf).
+Computer, July 2007.

+Complement the previous reading with other documents on the same topic.
+Write up a brief description of technical means used to conduct click fraud at scale.

+**3.**
+Discuss reasons why using SMS to deliver codes for two-factor authentication (2FA) is a bad design choice.

+**4.**
+SIM swapping has become a popule type of account takeover scam.
+Do some research of how it works and discuss the root causes behind its success.
+List a few popular cases of account takeovers that leveraged SIM swapping.

+**5.**